 NTU nephelometric turbidity unit, a measure of the cloudiness of water parts per million.
-One ppm is like 32 seconds in one year.

-parts per billion.
+One ppm is like 32 seconds in one year. ppm parts per billion.
 One ppb is like 3 seconds in 100 years. (μg/L) ppb parts per trillion.
-One ppt is like 3 seconds in 100,000 years. ppt threshold odor number, a measure of odor in water microsiemens per centimeter, a measure of electrical conductance
+One ppt is like 3 seconds in 100,000 years. ppt microsiemens per centimeter, a measure of electrical conductance